serwy/sitepath/README.md

     python -m sitepath mvp my_project > pyproject.toml

-__The `pyproject.toml` file should NOT be used to distribute the project on PyPI.__ It's missing many fields that should be completed.
+__This `pyproject.toml` file should NOT be used to distribute the project on PyPI.__ It's missing many fields that should be completed first.

 ## Commentary